ChenKaiXuSan/academic_blog/_pages/about.md

 Beyond my core research, I am passionate about scientific outreach and education.
 I maintain a technical blog where I share insights from my research and development work, with the goal of making complex machine learning and computer vision concepts accessible to a broader audience.

----

-## Education

-- **2025.04 ~ Present** | Researcher
-  Center for Computational Sciences (CCS),
-  University of Tsukuba, Japan

-- **2022.04 ~ 2025.03** | Ph.D. in Engineering
-  International Master’s/Doctoral Program in Intelligent and Mechanical Interaction Systems (IMIS),
-  University of Tsukuba, Japan

-- **2020.04 ~ 2022.03** | M.Eng. in Engineering
-  Graduate School of Engineering Science,
-  Kanazawa University, Japan

-- **2014.09 ~ 2018.06** | B.Eng. in Computer Science and Technology
-  College of Computer Science and Technology,
-  Inner Mongolia University of Technology, China

----

 ## Research Interests